Mugen-Builders/cartesi-espresso-tutorial/deployment.md

 :::

-In the following steps, we'll focus on self-hosted deployment where we'll be deploying the node(with the application) to [fly.io](https://fly.io).
-Remember that developers are free to deploy the node on their local machine or on any other cloud host.
+In the following steps, we'll focus on self-hosted deployment where we'll be deploying the node to [fly.io](https://fly.io) and smart contracts on Ethereum Sepolia testnet.

+## Prerequisites
+You should have a [fly.io account](https://fly.io/) and [fly CLI](https://fly.io/docs/flyctl/install/) installed to follow these steps.

 ## Deploying the node to fly.io
 Go to the directory containing your project.
 You should create a `.env.<testnet>` file with: